 1. Prep The Work Area

-The first step is to prep your work area.
+First, prep your work area.
 This is important if you want to get a perfect finish.
-Start by removing all items on and around the wood to be sealed.
+Start by removing all items around the wood.
 If you have items or furniture that you can’t remove or lift, you should cover such items with drop sheets.

-The next step is to degrease and remove oils on the wood stain.
+Next, degrease and remove oils on the wood stain.
 To do this, mix equal parts of denatured alcohol with water.
 You can also use mineral spirits if you don’t have denatured alcohol.
-Use a microfiber cloth and the diluted solution to wipe down the wood stain.
-Use only a little of the solvent so the wood stain isn’t damaged.
+Use a microfiber cloth and the diluted solution to wipe down the surface.
+Use only a little of the solvent so the finish isn’t damaged or removed.

-The next thing to do is to inspect the finish using the water test.
+Inspect the finish using the water test.
 This is to know if the finish has an existing sealant or not.
-If the wood stain finish has an existing sealant, you need to strip it with a chemical-based paint stripper.
-Find out more about the water test below in this article.
+If the finish has an existing sealant, you need to strip it with a chemical-based paint stripper.

 3. Sand The Wood Stain

-After removing the existing sealant, you should sand the wood stain with 320-grit sandpaper.
+After removing the existing sealant, sand the finish with 320-grit sandpaper.
 If there was no sealant, you should sand directly with 320 or 400-grit sandpaper.
 When you are done sanding, wipe off and remove the dust.

 The next step is to prep the Thompson water sealer.
 To do this, follow the manufacturer’s instructions.
-You might need to stir or shake the Thompson water sealer before application.
+You might need to stir or shake it before application.

 4. Apply The Thompson Water Sealer